 We omit the proof of Proposition \ref{Pmog} for brevity as it involves standard arguments.
 Using this result, one can now prove Theorem~\ref{Tlevy}.
 The idea is to use the approach in \cite{Du}; however, it needs to be suitably modified in order to work in the current level of generality.

-\begin{proof}[Proof of Theorem~\ref{Tlevy}] The forward implication is true in much greater generality.
+\begin{proof}[Proof of Theorem~\ref{Tlevy}] The forward implication is easily verified in the more general setting of a separable metric space; see e.g.~\cite[Section 9.2]{Du}.
 Conversely, we claim that $S_i$ is Cauchy almost everywhere, if it converges in probability to $X$.
 Given $\epsilon,\eta > 0$, the assumption and definitions imply that there exists $n_0 \in \N$ such that